How difficult is Everest Base Camp 10 Days Trek?

 Lukla Airport, located on an enormous valley is bounded by high mountains.
 Due to this reason, the arrival and the taking off from Lukla are technical and difficult most of the time.
 The weather here is unpredictable and changes every next hour which causes flight delays or cancellations.

 Twin Otter and Dornier planes are the only primary methods of transportation to Lukla from Kathmandu of the airway at Lukla.
 The service provided here is fairly dependable.
-However, if the flights get cancelled or delayed due to mountain weather conditions, we will help you to charter a helicopter and make sure that you are on schedule for your trip and international flight connections.
+However, if the flights get canceled or delayed due to mountain weather conditions, we will help you charter a helicopter and make sure that you are on schedule for your trip and international flight connections.
 The additional charges roughly required are USD2,400 to USD2,800 per helicopter (USD 4,50 to USD 2,800 for each individual) would be pertinent to you for the helicopter charter.
 The helicopter will be taking 4 to 5 trekkers at a time and the expense can be shared among the riders.
 The cost must be paid by the rider, which can later be submitted for reimbursement through the travel insurance company.
 We can assist you with important documents for a claim.
 Payment for the helicopter must be done by the rider before or during the ride.

 US dollars cash or Visas (Visa Cards, Master Cards, and American Express) are accepted for helicopter transport.
 Any card payment requires a 4 percent bank charge, which goes straightforwardly to the bank.